teambit/docs/docs/getting-started/07-add-components.md

 :::note
 Our package is listed under `dependencies` even though it is a dev dependency.
 Dependency Resolver searches for the files requiring each package.
-If all thesefiles are dev files (test files, etc.) then a dependency will be considered as a dev dependency even though it is not listed as such.
+If all these files are dev files (test files, etc.) then a dependency will be considered as a dev dependency even though it is not listed as such.
 Learn more about it [here](/docs/dependencies/dependency-policies).
 :::

 ### Add a component that is dependant on other components